ChunkyMonkey22/AutoApeV5/README.md

 # AutoApeV5
 An updated/experimental version of AutoApe (https://github.com/ChunkyMonkey22/AutoApe/blob/main/README.md)

-V5 integrates ImageSearch (AutoIT library) and uses image recognition to help fix timing issues with the original release.
-This script will constantly scan the desktop (trying to match namisign.bmp) - the script will click where the image is found and attempt to sign your nami transaction automatically.
+V5 integrates ImageSearch (AutoIT library) and uses image recognition to fix timing problems with the original release.
+This script will constantly scan the desktop (trying to match namisign.bmp), click when/where the image is found and attempt to sign your nami transaction automatically.

 Note: If the script is not working, try taking a screenshot of your NAMI wallet and replace 'namisign.bmp' (see included example.jpg)